2025 Early Bird SaleBook Your Holiday Now

 Meals: D

 Leaving Leon, the route will take you right through town until you reach Virgen del Camino, where legend states that the Virgin appeared in front of a shepherd in 1506 and asked him to build a shrine.
 This section is quite exposed as you cross the Paramo (desert).
 You will pass through some small villages before arriving in the village of Villadangos del Paramo.
 This town of Roman origin was the site of a battle that took place between the Queen Dona Urraca of Leon and her husband, Alfonso I of Aragon in the year 1111.
 Take a quiet walk around the streets and visit the Parish Church which contains an image of the Apostle Santiago from the 18th Century.
-Continue to Villar de Mazrife for overnight.
-Note: you may choose to shorten the walk today by 9km by taking a bus from Plaza Santo Domingo to Virgen del Camino.
-Buses leave every 30 minutes and the fare is around €1.
+Continue to Villar de Mazarife for overnight.
+Note: you can shorten today's walk by 9km by taking a bus from Plaza Santo Domingo to Virgen del Camino.
+Buses leave approx every 30 minutes, the fare is around €1.
 Distance 22km/13.7mi

 Meals: B,D